taoensso/carmine/README.md

 ###### Alpha - work in progress

 Redis is great.
 [DynamoDB](http://aws.amazon.com/dynamodb/) is great.
 Together they're _amazing_.
-Tundra is a **semi-automatic datastore layer for Carmine** that marries the best of Redis **(simplicity, read+write performance, structured data types, low operational cost)** with the best of an additional datastore like DynamoDB **(scalability, reliability incl. off-site backups, and big-data storage)**.
+Tundra is a **semi-automatic datastore layer for Carmine** that marries the best of Redis **(simplicity, read+write performance, structured datatypes, low operational cost)** with the best of an additional datastore like DynamoDB **(scalability, reliability incl. off-site backups, and big-data storage)**.
 All with a secure, dead-simple, high-performance API.

 Tundra allows you to live and work in Redis, with all Redis' usual API goodness and performance guarantees.
 But it eliminates one of Redis' biggest limitations: its hard dependence on memory capacity.